 Skip to main content

-ALERT: The IDHHC has been made aware of the fraudulent and/or solicitation emails from the bad actors pretending to represent the IDHHC.
+ALERT: The IDHHC has been made aware of fraudulent and/or solicitation emails from bad actors pretending to represent the IDHHC.
 Please be sure to always verify the sender's email address or website.
 The following are official communications from IDHHC: DHH.Communications@Illinois.govDHH.Interpreter@Illinois.gov, DHH.Training@Illinois.gov and any state employee ending at @Illinois.gov.
 Official website: idhhc.illinois.gov.
 Sign language interpreter license renewal notices come from noreply@lnpweb.com

 Presenters Biographies